Andrew Kaczynski: Work at Buzzfeed

 Kaczynski began working for Buzzfeed at the start of 2012 while he was still studying at St. Johns University.
 In March 2012, Kaczynski uncovered numerous clips of Mitt Romney supporting an individual mandate, contradicting his then-current campaign position.
 He also uncovered a clip of Barack Obama protesting at Harvard while at law school over a lack of faculty diversity.

 In November 2013, Kaczynski reported that Kentucky Senator Rand Paul had plagiarized sections of a speech he gave in June 2013 on immigration from the Wikipedia article of the movie Stand and Deliver.
-Kaczynski subsequently reported Paul's 2012 book Government Bullies also contained passages that were plagiarized from articles from the right-wing think tank Heritage Foundation and from the libertarian Cato Institute.
+Kaczynski subsequently reported Paul's 2012 book Government Bullies also contained passages that were plagiarized from articles from The Heritage Foundation and from the Cato Institute.
 Further reports by Kaczynski revealed another four instances of plagiarism from an article by Case Western Reserve University professor Jonathan H. Adler and Pacific Legal Foundation attorney Timothy Sandefur.
 Another section of the book was discovered to be plagiarized from an article written in Forbes Magazine.
 The next year, Kaczynski continued with a series of articles chronicling politicians' plagiarism.
 Kaczynski found more than a dozen examples of politicians running for office in 2014 copying their plans and issues pages verbatim from other candidates.
 In January 2017, Kaczynski reported that Monica Crowley had plagiarized large sections of her 2012 book What The (Bleep) Just Happened.
 The publisher, HarperCollins, announced they would stop selling the book.
 The Trump Administration tapped Crowley to serve as senior director of strategic communications for the National Security Council.
 In May 2017, he reported that Sheriff David Clarke had plagiarized portions of his master's thesis.